PavanRangani/docs/docs/prd/tax/tax.md

   - But, when a user opens the edit tax return dialog, the signer field shows `Jane` in the Signer(s) field.
 When a user clicks on the dropdown, it doesn't show any values and the `+` button shows in disabled mode.

-#### Disregarded Entity

-- For Grantor trust and Partnership sometimes it doesn't have own tax return.
-But it tax return is filed under Grantor or Owner.
-- For Grantor trust, there are two possibilities.
-Separate tax return for Trust is filed or Tax return is filed under Grantor's tax return.
-So at the time of creating tax return for any year, system allows user to choose any one option and based on that tax return is created.
-  - When user selects `Filed on Grantor’s Tax Return`, it will not ask any information.
-  - When the user selects `Filed under 1041 Trust Return`, it will only show fields related to  `Preparation` section.
-Payment fields are not shown as payment is not applicable for this.
-- For Partnership whose Tax ID type is SSN, separate Tax return can not be filed.
-Instead it is always filed under any of its owner.
-So it will not ask any information.

-- For Partnership, If a individual's of SSN tax return is already filed, disregarded entities tax return can't be added for that year otherwise system show error message.
-  - Shows error: `Individual's Tax return is already filed for this year`
-- For Trust, If a grantor's tax return is already filed, disregarded entities tax return can't be added for that year otherwise system show error message.
-  - Shows error: `Grantor's Tax return is already filed for this year`

 ### UI Requirement

 Mockup //TODO